 Created by Mallory Catlett and Keith Skretch, in collaboration with Sound Artist G Lucas Crane, Interaction Ryan Holsopple, Set Peter Ksander, On Vidoe: Costumes Olivera Gajic.
 Performers: Black-Eyed Susan, G. Lucas Crane, Jim Himelsbach, Rae C Wright and Paul Zimet

-Inspired by the appearance of a one-antlered deer in Harlem in 2016, this site-specific sound walk is a meditation on the presence of the mythic in the everyday.
-This through-composed stroll interweaves history and song, fact and fiction and uncovers the indigenous history of the land, its colonization and eventual return to the shared resource that is Jacki Robinson Park.
+Inspired by the appearance of a one-antlered deer in Harlem in 2016, this site-specific sound walk is a meditation on the presence of the mythic in the everyday and the uneasy relationship between the built environment and the natural world.

-Co-Creators: Stephanie Fleischmann (writer) and Christina Campanella (sound and music).
-Performers: Black-Eyed Susan, Abraham Gomez-Delgado, Carl Hancock Rux, Callie Katrice Holley, John-Andrew Morrison, Mia Pixley, Jude Shimer, Sammy Baker, Ryan Packard and Mark Spencer.
+Created by Stephanie Fleischmann (writer), Christina Campanella (composer), Mallory Catlett, Lenape Historical Consultant Oleana Whispering Dove Performers: Sammy Baker, Black-Eyed Susan, Christina Campanella, Abraham Gomez-Delgado, Carl Hancock Rux, Callie Katrice Holley, John-Andrew Morrison, Ryan Packard, Mia Pixley, Jude Shimer, and Mark Spencer

 Creator Nene Humphrey, Director Mallory Catlett, Composer Roberto Carlos Lange, Poetry Tom Sleigh, Video Designer Simon Harding, Lighting Designer Yuki Nakase

-Creator Dread Scott, Director Mallory Catlett.
-Performers: Clifford Owens, Lawrence Graham-Brown, Wilmer Wilson IV, “Roc” Belizaire & Dread Scott
+Creator Dread Scott, Director Mallory Catlett, Performers: Dread Scott, Clifford Owens, Lawrence Graham-Brown, Wilmer Wilson IV and “Roc” Belizaire

 City Council Meeting